ABOUT THE SYMPOSIUM

-Silverton EMS has been in service since 1972.
-It started out as an all-volunteer EMT-Basic service that evolved into an Intermediate Service.
-Since 2013, Silverton is an Advanced Life Support service that works in some of the most remote and rugged terrain in the lower 48 states.
+Silverton Medical Rescue has been in service since 1972: first an ambulance service and now a joint service providing EMS as well as Search & Rescue to San Juan County, Colorado.
+Starting out as an all-volunteer EMT-Basic service, SMR gradually evolved to provide Advanced Life Support in tandem with Technical Rope, Swiftwater, and Avalanche Rescue expertise to some of the most remote and rugged terrain in the lower 48 states.
+San Juan County SAR, prior to joining with EMS, was one of the first SAR teams in Colorado to train for climbing and avalanche rescues.
+In October of 2016 SJC SAR was voted in as a member of the International Comission for Alpine Rescue (ICAR).
 San Juan County has the highest mean elevation of any county in the United States.
 The county also has the most avalanche terrain in the U.S. and most avalanche chutes along a major highway.
 Silverton and San Juan County are very much like a national park in that there is year round tourism and backcountry experiences leading to some unique logistical and patient care challenges.
-Their EMS/SAR system meets and exceeds the definition of austere environments.
+Their hybrid EMS/SAR system meets and exceeds the definition of austere environments.
+Silverton Avalanche School is a division of Silverton Mountain Rescue.

-The Silverton Avalanche School, located in Silverton, Colorado is a non-profit 501(c)(3) organization dedicated to avalanche safety education, and an American Institute of Avalanche Research and Education (AIARE) course provider.
-Courses are taught by nationally recognized members of the American Avalanche Association (A3), AIARE, and the Canadian Avalanche Association.
-Their instructors include CAIC staff, snow scientists, and a host of mountain rescue specialists. they adhere to the AAA’s Guidelines for Avalanche Course Curriculum.
-Many of the instructors present new methods at the International Snow Science Workshop (ISSW) and are active in researching the fundamentals of avalanche processes.
-SAS and SJC SAR are the same non-profit organization.
-SAS joined the International Comission for Alpine Rescue (ICAR) in 2016.
+The Silverton Avalanche School, located in Silverton, Colorado is a non-profit 501(c)(3) organization dedicated to avalanche safety education providing Professional and Recreational Avalanche Education.
+Courses are taught by nationally recognized and professional members of the American Avalanche Association(A3) and the Canadian Avalanche Association.
+Their instructors include CAIC staff, snow scientists, and a host of mountain rescue specialists.
+They adhere to the A3 Guidelines for Avalanche Course Curriculum.
+Many of the instructors present new methods at the International Snow Science Workshop(ISSW) and are active in researching the fundamentals of avalanche processes.
+SAS joined the International Commission for Alpine Rescue (ICAR) in 2016.

 The University of New Mexico International Mountain Medicine Center is one of the premier programs for mountain emergency medicine and rescue in the world.
 Our faculty consists of mountain rescue paramedics, emergency medicine physicians, and mountain guides.
 We focus our teachings on internationally accepted and evidence based concepts, and strive to contribute to the general knowledge base of our field through research, education, and our own mountain rescue practice in New Mexico.
 Our internationally recognized courses equip health professionals with the knowledge and skills to adapt their medical practices to the mountains.
 Students leave ready to become technical and medical leaders for rescue teams around the globe.